hotkit/json-schema/README.md

 * `not` -- negates the contained check.
 * `type` -- type check against the JSON types (`null`, `boolean`, `object`, `array`, `number`, `string` and `integer`).
+* `maxItems` and `minItems` -- counts for the number of items in a JSON array.
-* `properties` -- that the assertions for each property hold if present in the data, together with `patternProperties` and `additionalProperties`.
+* `properties`, `patternProperties` and `additionalProperties` -- that the assertions for each property hold if present in the JSON object data..

 The schema used for testing is <http://json-schema.org/draft-07/schema#>.